 Operations from this THP have the most potential to affect water quality within the Black Point Watershed, as most of the THP acreage lies in this watershed (75% of THP).
 The Big Pepperwood Creek watershed also has a fair amount of THP acreage located within it (24% of THP), however the Mouth of Gualala watershed only receives drainage from about 5 acres of the THP (~1% of THP).
 These planning watersheds include a variety of topographic aspects, a variety of slope inclinations from steep to flat, but have an overall gentle topography with broad flat ridges.
 The main trending ridgeline within the WAA runs north to south and has sub-drainages that flow east-west.
 There is a variety of soil types from very stable to moderately unstable and are mainly marine sedimentary derived soils.
 There are also many outcroppings of sandstone units that create small cliffs within the entire German Rancho Land-grant (Pacific Plate; west of San Andreas Fault).
-Watercourses within the THP range from Class II-L (ASP) to Class III watercourses.
+Watercourses within and adjacent to the THP range from Class II-L (ASP) to Class II (non-ASP) to Class III watercourses.
 There are no Class I or IV watercourses within the THP.
+Multiple drainages identified by CGS as an inner gorge are excluded from but adjacent to the THP.
+The main stem Gualala River is over 200' from the THP.

-Trees within the watershed assessment area range from 0-100 years (and some older second growth) and consist of a variety of different age classes, Canopy cover within the watershed assessment area varies throughout but generally consists of heavy canopy cover ranging from 80-100% in areas previously managed under uneven aged silviculture (The entire THP footprint).
+Trees within the watershed assessment area range from 0-100 years (and some older second growth) and consist of a variety of different age classes.
+Canopy cover within the watershed assessment area varies throughout but generally consists of heavy canopy cover ranging from 80-100% in areas previously managed under uneven aged silviculture (The entire THP footprint).
 The WAA includes a long stretch of the South Fork Gualala River floodplain in which there is heavy stocking of large redwoods creating 90-100% canopy closure, even in harvested areas.
 Even aged silviculture within the WAA resulted in relatively small openings with canopy covers ranging from 20-70% throughout the WAA.
 These openings are all at different stages of ingrowth, therefore older clearcut areas have a significant amount of young redwood creating low level canopy closure, but not as much overstory canopy as uneven aged stands.
 Tree species include (in order of % composition) redwood, Douglas-fir, grand fir, bishop pine and western hemlock.
-A breakdown of the percentage of the watershed harvested by silviculture is also included in the THP history tables that follows within this section.
+A breakdown of the percentage of the watershed harvested by silviculture is also included in the THP harvest history tables that follows within this section.
 Precipitation within the watersheds averages around 40 inches per year, which comes mainly in the form of rain.
 Much of the year the area has coastal fog that provides moisture to the redwood forests from leaf drip and absorption, and reduces evaporation by providing cover from solar radiation.